 From October 1968, this was a bit of a patchwork album, vacillating between Steve Winwood's psychedelic, bluesy rock and Dave Mason's winsome folk rock material.
 This is a bit of an inconsistent statement, however, as Mason's tracks contain some strong rock parts too.
 Mason, incidentally left the group after this album.
 Personally, I much prefer this offering to the previous one, my feelings towards which I have expressed in the above review.

+The album contained a Traffic classic in Feelin' Alright, a song that was covered by many artists, including genuine soul ones such as Gladys Knight, Isaac Hayes, The Undisputed Truth and Diana Ross & The Supremes as well as Paul Weller and, notably, Joe Cocker.
+It was written by Mason and is another that broke away from the folk sound to produce what was a pretty funky rock groove.
+It actually sounds more like a Winwood song.
 Vagabond Virgin is a lively, breezy hippy-ish ditty with some of those nice Chris Wood flute breaks that were often found on Traffic songs.
 Forty Thousand Headmen is a druggy slice of late sixties lyrical indulgence, but musically it has a mysterious ambience and punch to it.
 Again, you can hear Paul Weller from the mid-nineties in it.
 It merges seamlessly into Mason's jazzy, psychedelic folk of Cryin' To Be Heard.
 No Time To Live is a sombre, piano-driven ballad with a bit of an overbearing feel to it.
 The mood is lifted up again on the infectious funky strains of Means To An End.

 ** Of the bonus tracks, Here We Go Round The Mulberry Bush begins like Joe Cocker's With A Little Help From My Friends before it breaks out into a rousing piece of late sixties psychedelic rock complete with circus-y parts; Am I What I Was Or Am I What I Am is also very typical of its era, very psychedelic; Withering Tree is a muscular serving of pre-prog rock; Medicated Goo was actually a single but it is not particularly commercial.
 It is a solid late sixties mid-pace rocker with a great bass line, particularly near the end in conjunction with brass and the lead guitar; Shanghai Noodle Factory is a delicious piece of comparative nonsense with some fine acoustic guitar, drums and organ.
 It comes to an abrupt end.